wardie93/ngx-block-loading/README.md

 ## TODO

-- [ ] Make template work at element level and not just full page level
-- [ ] Investigate if I need the full page component like I think I do
+- [ ] Investigate if I need to use the directive for the full page loading component